Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: Latitudinal Energy Balance Model

+The simplest method of climate models, the zero-dimensional model, considers the planet as a particle satisfying energy conservation which could be used to solve the planet’s effective temperature.
+This temperature could be different from the surface temperature based on the greenhouse effect of the atmospheric gases that absorb thermal radiation.
+To have a more realistic view of the climate, the temperature should be latitudinally resolved as a one-dimensional climate model.
+A LEBM or zonally averaged EBM treats each zonal strip separately and, thus, the rate of transporting of energy between different layers is also considered.

+Following previous works, Williams et al., (1997) and Spiegel et al., (2008) the main equation of a LEBM is a one-dimensional heat diffusion equation which relates incoming, reflecting and outgoing radiation to the temperature of each layer.

-$C$ is the effective heat capacity, $T$ is temperature, $D$ is diffusion coefficient, which determines the efficacy of zonal exchange heat, x is related to the latitude such that $\lambda = sin^{-1}x$ , $I$ is Outgoing Long wave Radiation (OLR), $S$ is insolation, and $A$ represents the albedo of the layer.
-The $(1-x^2)$ emerges due to the application of diffusion equation in spherical geometry.
+$C$ is the effective heat capacity, $T$ is temperature, $D$ is the diffusion coefficient, which determines the efficacy of zonal exchange heat, $x$ is related to the latitude such that $\lambda = sin^{-1}x$ , $I$ is Outgoing Long wave Radiation (OLR), $S$ is instellation, and $A$ represents the albedo of the layer.
+The $(1-x^2)$ term arises from solving diffusion equation in spherical geometry.